Paul Ulberg

+He previously played for the London Broncos in the Championship.

 Background

 Ulberg was born in Auckland, New Zealand.
 He is Cook Islands descent.

 Playing career

 Club career

 He came through the youth system at the New Zealand Warriors, before playing for the Norths Devils, Sunshine Coast Falcons and Wests Panthers in the Queensland Cup.

+London Broncos

 Ulberg joined London ahead of the 2022 season and was the top try-scorer for the Broncos in the 2022 London Broncos season.

+Toulouse Olympique

+On 10 November 2023, it was reported that he had signed for Toulouse Olympique in the RFL Championship on a one-year deal.

 International career

 In 2019 Ulberg made his international début for the Cook Islands against South Africa.

 Ulberg played for the Cook Islands at the 2019 Rugby League World Cup 9s and was named in the team of the tournament.

 In 2022 Ulberg was named in the Cook Islands squad for the 2021 Rugby League World Cup.